RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Average Price per Room**

-The avg_price_per_room represents the average nightly rate charged for each booking, in euros.
+The variable represents the average nightly rate charged for each booking, in euros.

-- The distribution is slightly right-skewed, with most room prices concentrated between 60 and 140 euros.
+- The distribution is right-skewed, with most prices falling between **60 and 140 euros**.

+- The **median price** is just below **€105**, as indicated by the green dashed line.

-- The median price is just under 105 euros, while a small number of high-value outliers extend beyond 300 euros, as seen in the boxplot.
+- A small number of high price outliers exceed **€300**, as shown in the boxplot, likely corresponding to **luxury or peak season** bookings.

-- There are also minor spikes near 0 and at common rounded values, possibly from promotional rates or encoding artifacts.
+- Minor spikes around €0 and other rounded values may reflect promotional rates or data encoding artifacts.

 **Interpretation:**

-Most bookings fall within a competitive pricing range, with higher prices occurring less frequently.
-Price sensitivity may influence cancellation behavior, especially for higher-rate bookings.
-For this reason this variable could be relevant for modeling how price impacts cancellation likelihood and revenue recovery strategies.
+Most bookings are priced within a competitive range, while higher priced stays are relatively rare.
+Since more expensive bookings may lead to greater hesitation or stricter refund policies, price sensitivity could influence cancellation behavior.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/32e4a1ed-745a-411c-8f09-8340f8e80479" width="500"/>